Steven Ilous: Other credits

-Public Speaking
+Public speaking

+In 2017, Ilous gave a TEDx talk, "The Hidden Power of Questions", at TEDxCulverCitySalon.
+He spoke at the Outer Edge LA conference in 2023 and presented Lollipop Racing at Avalanche Summit LATAM in 2024 and Avalanche Summit London in 2025.

 Ilous has served as a guest lecturer at the USC School of Cinematic Arts along with DJ Hauck.
 He also acted as Gotland Games Awards judge and guest lecturer from 2009 to 2011 at Gotland University a division of Uppsala University in Sweden, an institution with the first video game education program in Northern Europe.